Thoughts on ... The comfort in a harness

 FLIGHT POSITION

-(Sitting / reclining)
+(Sitting / lying)

 PILOT EXPERIENCE

-(Straight flight / Banking)
+(Straight flight / Turn)

 The diagram shows the difference in weight distribution between a straight flight position (shown in blue) and a banked turn position (shown in green).
 Consequently, it is essential to seek comfort in the position where you are likely to spend most of your flying time.
 When testing equipment, especially on a gantry, it's important to be able to simulate roll in order to check lateral support and comfort in this position.
 Don't settle for a straight, balanced position, which may not necessarily be the one in which you'll spend most of your flying time.